shopware/docs/products/extensions/migration-assistant/concept/README.md

 Take a look at the following HowTos for your scenario to get a step-by-step tutorial:

-* [Extending a Shopware migration profile](../guides/extending-a-shopware-migration-profile.md): Migrating your first basic plugin data \(via local gateway\).
+* [Extending a Shopware Migration Profile](../guides/extending-a-shopware-migration-profile.md): Migrating your first basic plugin data \(via local gateway\).
-* [Extending the migration connector](../guides/extending-the-migration-connector.md): Add API support for your migration.
+* [Extending the Migration Connector](../guides/extending-the-migration-connector.md): Add API support for your migration.
-* [Decorating a Shopware Migration Assistant converter](../guides/decorating-a-shopware-migration-assistant-converter.md): Implement a premapping and change the behavior of an existing converter.
+* [Decorating a Shopware Migration Assistant Converter](../guides/decorating-a-shopware-migration-assistant-converter.md): Implement a premapping and change the behavior of an existing converter.
-* [Creating a new migration profile](../guides/creating-a-new-migration-profile.md): Create a new profile from scratch to support a third-party source system \(other than Shopware\).
+* [Creating a New Migration Profile](../guides/creating-a-new-migration-profile.md): Create a new profile from scratch to support a third-party source system \(other than Shopware\).